Last Updated on

 Don’t let your child be one of the half a million kids who are seriously injured in bicycle accidents each year.
 Many of these injuries could have been avoided if the child was wearing a properly fitted helmet.
 Before you teach your child to ride a bicycle, you need to get them the best kids bike helmet.

-5 Best Bike Helmets for Kids of 2019
+5 Best Bike Helmets for Kids in 2020

 We’ve gathered some of the best bike helmets for kids.
 You’ll be able to read through their features and find the one that fits you and your child’s needs.